orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/learn/tutorials/amazing-admin-panel.md

 each.
 This will help you to know how you can leverage Archetypes to minimize repeated configurations in your site.
 This list is also ordered such that the archetypes later in the list override those earlier in the list.

+Together, the overview, options, and archetypes for Orchid's various objects give you a complete picture for how to use that object to customize your site.
+Rather than going to the docs websites for all your plugins, Orchid brings all that documentation to you in one central location to make it easier than ever to get building your site, and helps you discover features that might otherwise be missed.

 ## Conclusion

+There is a lot more than you can do with the admin panel, and different plugin may also include their own unique features, but collection inspection and plugin discovery/documentation are definitely the among the best features of Orchid's admin panel.
+I would encourage you to poke around some of the other plugin objects and get comfortable navigating the admin panel, because it will be an indispensable tool as you build out your site!